General Biology (2 semesters)

 - Prior to Fall 2018: Bio 101F and Bio 102S; or Bio 115F and a 200-level biology course

-- Beginning in Fall 2018: Bio 100 (several options, some offered in fall, others in spring) and a 200-level biology course (some offered in fall, denoted with an "F" after the course number, others in spring, denoted with an "S").
+- Beginning with the class of 2022: Bio 100 (several options, some offered in fall, others in spring) and a 200-level biology course (some offered in fall, denoted with an "F" after the course number, others in spring, denoted with an "S").
 This only applies to those who have not previously taken Bio 101 and 102.